| HOME CATHAR

 sayings resemble those found in the four canonical Gospels.
 Others

+were unknown until its discovery.
 When this Coptic version of the complete text of Thomas was found,

 scholars realised that three separate Greek portions of it had